TritonDataCenter/rfd/rfd/0163/README.md

 ### Log location

 `cfwlogd` logs will be stored in a new dataset that will be mounted at `/var/log/firewall`.
-This dataset should have compression enabled.
 Logs will be named

 ```
 /var/log/firewall/:customer_uuid/:vm_uuid/current.log.gz